raspberrypilearning/from-me-to-you/en/step_5.md

 --- task ---

-You can also look at the remixes for the [From me to you - starter](https://scratch.mit.edu/projects/744422715/remixes){:target="_blank"} project to see what other creators have made.
+You can also look at the remixes for the [From me to you starter project](https://scratch.mit.edu/projects/744422715/remixes){:target="_blank"} to see what other creators have made.

 --- /task ---